Washington Nationals tap Dominican Republic pipeline

 In his next game, Soto displayed his knowledge of the strike zone, drawing three walks.
 He had a hit in his other plate appearance.
 As I type this, Soto’s batting average is .292.
 His on-base plus slugging percentage is 1.017 (Harper’s is .909).

 Soto seems also to possess an excellent “make-up.”
-He appears to fit well with the team.
+He appears to fit in well with the team.
 After he hit his home run, he amused teammates by imitating Harper’s hair flip in honor of the celebrated star.
 During interviews, he displays wisdom beyond his years.
 The interviews are conducted without a translator.
-He speaks English pretty well.
+Soto speaks English pretty well.

 No one thinks Soto will maintain his present clip.
 Pitchers will likely develop a book on him.
 Nonetheless, Soto’s future seems sparkling.